-Crème brûlée is on every French menu, but its history is a little more complex.
+Crème brûlée is one of the most famous desserts around the world.
+It’s on every French menu, but its history is a little more complex.
 Similar to the controversy over pavlova, crème brûlée’s origins are also widely debated.
 France, England and Spain claim ownership of this dessert, but the earliest printed mention of crème brûlée is by a cook at the Palace of Versailles in 1691 in the French cookbook Le Cuisinier Royal et Bourgeois.

 Crème brûlée is a custard made of egg yolks, sugar and heavy cream, and finished with a sprinkle of sugar on top that’s burned to create a crystallized layer.
 Any dessert that’s made with a blow torch earns an A+ in my book!

 Visiting Germany?
 Be sure not to miss these 20 foodie experiences in Düsseldorf!

 Black Forest Cake